NRL Innovation Day Banner 2026

 Register for this event to:

-- End-of-life battery deactivation - An NRL developed technology utilizing low cost, non-toxic materials can safely dissipate stranded energy in batteries and render them inert to abuse (e.g. external short circuit, heating, or mechanical damage), independent of cell form factor.
-NRL seeks potential industry collaboration with an interest to license this technology for scale up and market sampling.
+• Low-cost material solution for end-of-life battery deactivation - NRL has developed a low cost, non-toxic, moldable and flexible material technology to safely short circuit and discharge stranded energy in batteries.
+This approach renders them inert to abuse (e.g. external short circuit, heating, or mechanical damage) and aims to reduce battery shipping hazards and associated costs.
+NRL seeks potential industry collaboration to advance the technology to product form for scale up and market sampling.

 NRL is prepared to discuss these topics at the appropriate level, either Unclassified, Controlled Unclassified Information, or Classified Information.